irvnet/kube101/README.md

     Both web pods are running on node2.
 The first node (aka the cluster master) is running a number of containers to support the pod.
 To keep node 1 from running out of resources, it is marked with a node role of "NoSchedule" which limits further pod deployments.

-19. Test it out again
+19. Test it out again, trying multiple times.

     ```
     kubectl get endpoints